ronnyreinhold/whatsapp-bot2/README.md

 **!ping** Answer with pong message
 **!echo** Answer with the same message
 **!desc** Send group description
 **!ibov ticker** Send Stock Market info from `Bovespa B3`.
-You can specify a company ticke like PETR4 or a FII ticker like VRTA11.
+You can specify a company ticker like PETR4 or a FII ticker like VRTA11.

-To add more commands, edit bot.js file.
+To add more commands, edit `bot.js` file.

 ### TO-DO
 - [ ] Implement more bot commands.